gq97a6/arc_textview/README.md

 arcTextView.invalidate()
 ```

-To prevent view clipping ether add padding or include following in parent xml layout.
+To prevent view clipping either add padding or include following in parent xml layout.
 If necessary, include it in its parent too.
 ```
 android:clipChildren="false"